 CRS&SI for Reliable Transportation Systems Planning

-The goal of the proposed research project is to develop and validate spatial information (SI) technologies in order to plan more reliable transportation systems.
+The goal of the research project is to develop and validate spatial information (SI) technologies for reliable transportation systems planning.

 The key objectives are:

 - to research and recommend the best SI technology or the best combination of technologies to capture travel time;

 - to develop a space-based framework for travel time data capture, storage, retrieval, analysis and reporting;